mindset-dojo/mindset-dojo.github.io/_insights/2025/bill-westfall/2025-11-24-three-hour-painting.md

 6. No limitations on thought.
 Let your mind wander in stream of conciousness style
 7. Taking notes is OK.
 In fact, the entire 3 hours was spent taking notes, except for the time looking at the painting

-My notes were very long by the end, and according to Medium website, would be a 17 minute read.
+My notes were very long by the end, and according to Medium site, would be a 17 minute read.
 I will link it [here] (https://medium.com/@shimtestbill/3-hours-with-a-jackson-pollock-painting-3ab08d0a9808)

 Since I mentioned the notes, I need to make this disclaimer: I don't think you should waste time in reading them :)